 How It Works

 Each kit has a vial of methyl cyanide, which denatures your sample so that from a DEA standpoint nothing in it can be considered a controlled substance.
-This makes it legal to distribute through the mail.
+According to Dasgupta, this makes it legal to distribute through the mail.
 Research labs do the same thing for commercial products, it just hasn’t been used for public health before.

 You can drop in a few specks of powder, but swabbing the inside of an empty bag with a Q-tip will work even if there’s no visible residue.
 I’ve gotten results from glass containers that looked spotless and wax paper bags with nothing left in the creases.
 You can also just drop in cottons after you’ve used them.